Heavenly Helpers (Wings Optional)

-A small town girl packs her suitcase to chase her dreams of stardom.
+A small-town girl packs her suitcase to chase her dreams of stardom.
 The mama's angel then discovers that success in Hollywood won't be achieved on talent alone.
-She must make uncomfortable sacrifices, and either way she loses.
+She must make uncomfortable sacrifices but either way, she loses.
 Poison released the song in 1988.

 25. "Angel of Harlem" by U2

 Some of the most talented people are also the most destructive.
 In this 1988 song, U2 pays tribute to legendary American jazz singer Billie Holiday.
 She had the voice of an angel, but she struggled with personal demons, including abusive relationships and drug addiction.